 Peggy has served as Executive Director for the Congregational Library since August 2004.
 She received her B.A. from Cornell University and a Ph.D. in history from the Johns Hopkins University.
 She is the author of several books, including Fundamentalism and Gender, 1875 to the Present (Yale 1993) and Fundamentalists and the City: Conflict and Division in Boston's Churches, 1885 to 1950 (Oxford 2005), and A School of the Church: Andover Newton Across Two Centuries (Eerdmans 2008).
 Peggy has edited several other volumes, including Women and Twentieth-Century Protestantism (Illinois 2002).
-Her most recent book The Spiritual Practice of Remembering (Eerdmans 2013) summons readers to remember and honor the past.
-She currently serves as President of the American Society of Church History.
+In The Spiritual Practice of Remembering (Eerdmans 2013) she summons readers to remember and honor the past.
+Her most recent book The Last Puritans: Mainline Protestants and the Power of the Past (UNC 2015) tells the story of how Congregationalists engaged deeply with their denomination's storied past and recast their modern identity.
+Peggy recently served as President of the American Society of Church History.

 Tom brings a wealth of experience and leadership in corporate libraries and library-related professional organizations to the Library & Archives.
 Starting as a newspaper librarian, he established himself in the Greater Boston community with his work in corporate libraries.
 Tom has led projects in library automation, in-depth research, digital conversion, collection development, social media and strategic planning.
 He has been recognized for his service by Simmons College, as well as the Boston Special Libraries Association, where he continues to serve in key leadership roles.